tilerahul/Voting_Application/README.md

 # Voting_Application
-Voting Application using html, css, Javascript
+Voting Application using html, css, Javascript And PHP